Crestview Drug Crimes Attorney

 Police officers and Sheriff Deputies in Crestview cast a very wide net in going after drug traffickers, but unfortunately, all too often it is the person with a small amount of drugs on them for personal use that gets caught in the cross-hairs.
 The consequences for a “victimless” crime are often harsh and can last a lifetime.

 If you have been charged with a drug crime in Crestview, whether you are a local resident, military member, or a visitor, you have rights and legal options.
 My name is Tim Flaherty.
 I’ve practiced criminal defense in Crestview and throughout Okaloosa County since 2001.
 My partner’s name is Brandy Merrifield.
 We know what it takes to counter overzealous law enforcement officials looking to make an example out of drug offenders.
+Contact our Crestview drug crimes attorneys at (850) 398-8098 for a free consultation.

 Common Drug Offenses in Crestview